 Watkins Lake State Park and County Preserve

-Due to important bird habitat, the lake and surrounding park property is a designated waterfowl refuge and is closed Feb.
-15 to May 15 and Sept.
-1 to Jan.
-1. The refuge area is marked in red on the map; however, wildlife viewing is available along Arnold Road.
+Due to important bird habitat, the lake and adjacent land is a designated waterfowl refuge and closed Feb.
+15-May 15 and Sept.
+1-Jan.
+1. The refuge area is marked in red on the map; however, wildlife viewing is available along Arnold Road all year long.

-The trailhead for the park's 5-mile linear trail is located in the parking lot.
-Plans to extend the trail from Manchester to Brooklyn are underway.
+The trailhead for the park's 5-mile linear trail is in the parking lot off Arnold Road.

 Before visiting a state park, boating site or trail, it’s always a good idea to check the latest closures due to weather-related events, planned improvement projects and repairs.
 Visit Michigan.gov/DNRClosures.